This page shows you what Chinese medicine says about trying to conceive – your fertility center – and your chance of getting pregnant.

-If you have a question on infertility and how perhaps Chinese medicine might diagnose it, fill out the form below and we'll try to answer you.
+If you have a question on infertility and how perhaps Chinese medicine might diagnose it, fill out the form below (it’s right down at the bottom of the page, below the ‘related’ articles) and we’ll try to answer you.

-Under the form you can see what others have asked or said, and that's where, if you have something you'd like to contribute, it may be shown so others can read it.
+Under the form you can see what others have asked or said.
+That’s also where, if you have something you’d like to contribute, it may be shown so others can read it.

 However, if you have a question and DO NOT want it to be displayed, please say so CLEARLY!
 I don’t wish to cause you offence or embarrassment.